beyarkay/masters-thesis/src/05_results.md

 ## Evaluated Classification Algorithms \label{model-justification}

 Several different classification algorithms were evaluated.
-The chosen classification algorithms were selected based on how well suited they are to a high dimensional multi-class classification problem, as well as their prevalence in the gesture classification literature (such that comparisons may be made between prior work and the current work).
+The chosen classification algorithms were selected if they are often used in the general literature on high dimensionality, multi-class, classification data.
+Additionally, we took into account their prevalence in gesture classification studies to facilitate meaningful comparisons between our research and prior work in the field.

 Feed-forward Neural Networks (FFNNs) scale well as the number of classes increases (see Figure \ref{fig:05_inf_time_vs_num_classes}).
 To scale a FFNN to